hbc/NGS_Data_Analysis_Course/sessionI/lessons/01_the_filesystem.md

 By default, there is no terminal for the bash shell available in the Windows OS, so you have to use a downloaded program, **[Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)**.

-When you open Putty, you will see the following GUI.
+When you open Putty, you will see the following GUI (Graphical User Interface).

 ![Putty window](../img/putty-1.PNG)